rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 Now by [3], because _**c<sub>0</sub>**_ exists, ∃(_**c<sub>0</sub>**_) is somewhere true, and therefore ∃(_**c<sub>0</sub>**_) = _**c<sub>0</sub>**_ is a `Thing`.

 We should now call it ∃(∃(∃(...))) = __T<sub>0</sub>__ = ∃(__T<sub>0</sub>__).

+We should also note that this infinite expansion of existential propositions is common to every one of them, though only __T<sub>0</sub>__ is completely self-similar.

 ### The Primicorn